 Set down, John!

 I'll set us down.
-But I won't leave my ...
+But I won't leave my seat and ...

 See more »